intel/mlir-extensions/mlir/docs/Passes/UnstrideMemrefPass.md

 # UnstrideMemref Pass

-This pass is used for handling ranks greater than 1.
+This pass is used for handling memref with ranks greater than 1.
 In MLIR, Memrefs are lowered in various paths.
 Two of them are of importance to us at this point:
 Lowering in CPU (via LLVM dialect)
 Lowering in GPU (via spv dialect)